Nutrition in Later Years

 is the only factor involved in these conditions.

 The best way to increase fiber in the diet is from food sources.
-Food sources of fiber include fruits, vegetables, whole grain breads and cereals, dried peas and beans, nuts, and seeds.
+Food sources of fiber include fruits; vegetables; whole grains; beans, peas and lentils; nuts and seeds.
 Cooking, processing, and removing peels can reduce the fiber in foods.
 The Dietary Reference Intake for dietary fiber is 14 grams dietary fiber per 1,000 calories.
 Fiber intake may have to be modified in older adults who have problems with chewing, swallowing, or other medical conditions.

 There are some tips to consider when increasing fiber in the diet.
 Increase fiber slowly.
 Increasing fiber too rapidly may cause unpleasant side effects such as bloating and gas.
 Since fiber absorbs water it is important to drink plenty of fluids when increasing dietary fiber.
 Too much dietary fiber can decrease mineral absorption.
 It is possible to get too much fiber with concentrated fiber supplements.
 Obtain adequate dietary fiber from foods without using fiber supplements.